WEAU: News operation

-WEAU tends to focus its local news coverage on Eau Claire and the Chippewa Valley, with a secondary focus on La Crosse.
+WEAU tends to focus its local news coverage on Eau Claire and the Chippewa Valley, with a secondary emphasis on La Crosse.

 WEAU constructed its own Doppler weather radar in 1979, becoming the first television station in the market to have its own device and no longer rely on delayed data from the National Weather Service.
 It premiered a 5 o'clock weeknight newscast on September 14, 1981.
 A satellite truck to provide live remote broadcasts came into use by 1983.
 The station was met with tragedy in September 1991 when weeknight news anchor Cindy Schott died unexpectedly.
 Her death was later the subject of a story on Real Life with Jane Pauley and Dateline NBC.
 WEAU resorted to a solo anchor format for the 6 and 10 p.m. news (John Froyd) following Schott's death but returned to a co-anchor format for their weeknight 10 o'clock program (Pat Kreitlow and Judy Clark) in August 1998 upon Froyd's retirement.

 On August 28, 2006, WEAU entered into a news share agreement with Fox affiliates WLAX/WEUX (then owned by Grant Broadcasting System II).
 The arrangement resulted in those stations airing a weeknight prime time newscast produced by this NBC outlet.
 Known as Fox 25/48 News at 9, the half-hour broadcast would eventually be expanded to weekends starting January 20, 2007.

-WLAX/WEUX features a majority of WEAU's on-air team except for maintaining a separate weeknight meteorologist and weekend news anchor (although they can fill-in on the NBC outlet when needed).
+WLAX/WEUX features a majority of WEAU's on-air team except for maintaining a separate weeknight meteorologist and weekend news anchor (although they can fill in on the NBC outlet when needed).
 Fox 25/48 News at 9 originates from a secondary set at WEAU's studios and is fed to the WLAX/WEUX facility through a fiber-optic link.
 On August 5, 2011, WEAU upgraded its newscasts to high definition level.
 However, the WLAX/WEUX newscasts were not included in the change because they were produced from a secondary set that lacked HD cameras.
 As of fall 2015, Fox 25/48 News is broadcast in high definition.